wikiq/resume-builder/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ""
+title: ''
-labels: ""
+labels: ''
-assignees: sadanandpai
+assignees: wikiq
 ---

 <!-- Give a title explaining the bug/issue -->